thkruz/keeptrack.space/README.md

 ## License

-Copyright (C) 2016-2022 Theodore Kruczek<br> Copyright (C) 2020-2021 Heather Kruczek
+Copyright (C) 2016-2022 Theodore Kruczek<br> Copyright (C) 2020-2022 Heather Kruczek

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+See the GNU Affero General Public License for more details.

+You should have received a copy of the GNU Affero General Public License along with this program.
+If not, see https://www.gnu.org/licenses/.

 [Full License](https://github.com/thkruz/keeptrack.space/blob/master/LICENSE)